 “We were slow to react (at first) because we weren’t sure if it was an anomaly or it was a real trend,” Castro said.
 “Then it just takes time to program the money and get the studies up and going.”

-Castro said the research efforts will hopefully start producing findings in the next few months.
+Castro said the research efforts would hopefully start producing findings in the next few months.